 So what does this mean to have fast memory card write speeds?
 It means you won’t get hung up waiting for a buffer to clear.
 Something that happens to me all the time with Sony cameras.

-If you’re wondering; the best memory card for the Canon 6D II is the Sandisk Extreme Pro, but be sure to check out my speed test to see the fastest memory cards for the Canon 6D II.
+If you’re wondering, the best memory card for the Canon 6D II is the Sandisk Extreme Pro, but be sure to check out my speed test to see the fastest memory cards for the Canon 6D II.

 Video Capabilities

 This is where the camera sort of underperforms.
-Not that it doesn’t shoot good video, people use to shoot feature films on the 7D or even the Canon 5D II without ever complaining.
+Not that it doesn’t shoot good video, people used to shoot feature films on the 7D or even the Canon 5D II without ever complaining.
 Now today I guess that’s not good enough because now everyone thinks they need 4k.

 I personally don’t really care about video features in a photography camera.
 If I’m shooting a movie, I’ll rent a real camera designed for the task, if I were to vlog or make landscape or travel videos, I would probably keep it 1080 just because 4k is too much of a bitch to work with in editing.
 So if you NEED 4k video, then yeah, this camera isn’t for you.